The Oogieloves in the Big Balloon Adventure: Critical reception

 The film has a 32% "Rotten" approval rating on Rotten Tomatoes based on 22 reviews and a score of 32% on Metacritic based on 11 reviews.
 Rotten Tomatoes' critical consensus says, "Although it may serve as a passing diversion for very young viewers, The Oogieloves fails to offer much more than several brightly colored examples of the worst stereotypes of modern children's entertainment."
-Loren King of the Boston Globe considered The Oogieloves to be a "dumbed-down mash-up of the least creative parts of Teletubbies, Barney & Friends and Pee-wee's Playhouse" which preschoolers would enjoy due to its interactivity, but would be a waste of time for parents "in a world where Sesame Street is on TV every day... even in a world where Sesame Street didn’t exist."
+Loren King of the Boston Globe considered The Oogieloves to be a "dumbed-down mash-up of the least creative parts of Teletubbies, Barney & Friends and Pee-wee's Playhouse" which preschoolers would enjoy due to its interactivity, but would be a waste of time for parents "in a world where Sesame Street is on TV every day... even in a world where Sesame Street didn't exist."
 King also questioned whether the intent of the film was to set the stage for future merchandising of its characters.

-Mark Olsen of the Los Angeles Times criticized The Oogieloves for being a "prefab construction meant to appear like a beloved set of characters", and for being "so ineffectual and disengaging that it may be better to call it just plain dumb."
+Mark Olsen of the Los Angeles Times criticized The Oogieloves as a "prefab construction meant to appear like a beloved set of characters" that was "ineffectual and disengaging".

 A. O. Scott of the New York Times reviewed the film from the perspective of the seven-year-old daughter of a family friend.
 She stated that she "thought it was for babies" and observed, among other things, that none of the children in the audience were paying attention to the film, and that the toddler whose family she saw it with fell asleep partway through the movie.